Aditya190803/Chatbot/README.md

 ## Introduction

-[LLMChat.co](https://llmchat.co) is a sophisticated AI-powered chatbot platform that prioritizes privacy while offering powerful research and agentic capabilities.
+[Chatbot](https://chatbot.adityamer.live) is a sophisticated AI-powered chatbot platform that prioritizes privacy while offering powerful research and agentic capabilities.
 Built as a monorepo with Next.js, TypeScript, and cutting-edge AI technologies, it provides multiple specialized chat modes including Pro Search and Deep Research for in-depth analysis of complex topics.

-LLMChat.co stands out with its workflow orchestration system and focus on privacy, storing all user data locally in the browser using IndexedDB, ensuring your conversations never leave your device.
+Chatbot stands out with its workflow orchestration system and focus on privacy, storing all user data locally in the browser using IndexedDB, ensuring your conversations never leave your device.

 ## Key Features